This is an in-depth breakdown of the Planner system assumptions.

 In Planner, you currently have the ability to model depreciation of "Other Assets."

-The default rates of return in the Planner are Optimistic and 5% Pessimistic 2%, and PlannerPlus subscribers have the ability to change the rates of return.
+The default rates of return in the Planner are 5% in the Optimistic Assumption and 2% in the Pessimistic Assumption, and PlannerPlus subscribers have the ability to change the rates of return.
 We ask that you enter nominal rates to represent your expected return.

 For PreTax accounts (401ks, IRAs, Other PreTax), contributions reduce your taxable income, returns are not taxed, and all distributions are taxed as income.
 These accounts are also subject to required minimum distributions.

-Starting at age 72, the calculator estimates required minimum distributions based on IRS Publication 590-B. Excess withdrawals not used to cover monthly expenses are assumed to be added to your Excess Income.
+Starting at age 72 or later, the calculator estimates required minimum distributions based on IRS Publication 590-B. Excess withdrawals not used to cover monthly expenses are assumed to be added to your Excess Income.

 For Roth accounts, contributions do not reduce your taxable income since these accounts are funded with after-tax dollars.
 However, the model assumes no taxes on the growth and distributions from these accounts.